 For a stunning collection of native Australian blooms, head south of Sydney to the Illawarra Grevillea Park in Bulli, about 70 minutes south of the centre of Sydney.

 This 2.4 hectare park maintained by volunteers contains a rich collection of Australian grevilleas and other native species, including wattles and orchids.
 There’s also a wonderful small rainforest area.

 To find out when the park is next open, head to their website or Facebook page.
 They are generally open about six weekends per year, in Autumn, Winter and Spring.
-There’s a small entry of $5 charged, plus native plants for sale.
+A small entry fee is charged, plus native plants for sale.

 Pick up or download the pamphlet with directions for a self-guide tour, pointing out the many diverse species of grevilleas.
 Allow at least an hour to explore the gardens, and make sure you keep your dog on a leash.